dadidelux/scrapyprogramdjango/README.md

    - On Unix or MacOS: `source scrapy-django-venv/bin/activate`
 2. Navigate to the Django project directory where `manage.py` is located: `cd myproject`
 3. Run the spider using the Django management command: `python manage.py run_spider`
+4. if the program runs too long since the pages of the sample website is 69 you can skip the process and just press 'CTRL+C' on your keyboard after few mins.

+Now after scraping you can make it serve the view api via DRF

 ### Running the Django Server
 1. Navigate back to the Django project directory: `cd ../../`
 2. Run the server: `python manage.py runserver`
 3. Open a web browser and visit: `http://127.0.0.1:8000/`
+4. On the browser, please revist to view DRF api `http://127.0.0.1:8000/myapp/products/`